kabirnayeem99/islam_qa_org_android/README.md

 </div>
 <br />
-An unofficial client designed for IslamQA.org.
-Instead of utilizing the API provided by IslamQA.org, the client employs web scraping techniques to extract information from the website.
+Unofficial client designed for IslamQA.org.
+Instead of utilizing any API, this app employs web scraping techniques to extract information from the website on the device itself.
-It is important to note that this project is not intended for widespread adoption, but rather serves as an experimental and educational undertaking.
-Its purpose lies in showcasing the implementation of web scraping methodologies for accessing the wealth of Islamic knowledge available on IslamQA.org.
+Please note that this project is not intended for widespread adoption, but rather serves as an experimental and educational undertaking.
-For those unfamiliar with IslamQA.org, it serves as a distinguished repository of Islamic answers.
-With an extensive collection of 93,950 Islamic Q&A, sourced from the official websites of renowned scholars and esteemed Islamic educational institutions worldwide, IslamQA.org stands as a comprehensive platform for seekers of Islamic knowledge.
+For those unfamiliar with IslamQA.org, it serves as a distinguished repository of Islamic answers with an extensive collection of 93,950 Islamic Q&A.

 ## 💡 Basic Information